TuanAnhDoHoang/AI_Incident_Assistant-dong/README.md

 - New bug report from chat.
 - Duplicate bug detection.
 - Customer tags a staff member but no reply is received.
-- Team overload and support suggestion.
+- Suggestion and allocation appropriate personnel for the incident.

 ### Run With Docker Compose
 Requirements: